cadappl/xml_sorter/README.md

 And with the option `-k`, the occurence order will be kept not to change the XML so much.
 It'll keep the orders of `remote` and `default` in Android `default.xml`.

+Option `-g` will detect the flags like `@foo(bar)` in the xml comments and categorize the elements following the comments as a group for sorting.
+It'll be useful when spliting the xml into several parts with the specific comment lines.